-- 93. a.
+- 93. (New section) a.
 The Department of Health, established pursuant to P.L.1947, c.177 (C.26:1A-1 et seq.), and continued and constituted and redesignated as the Department of Health and Senior Services pursuant to Reorganization Plan No. 001-1996, is continued and constituted and redesignated as the Department of Health.
 The Commissioner of Health and Senior Services shall be redenominated as the Commissioner of Health. - b.
-Whenever the terms "Department of Health and Senior Services" and "Commissioner of Health and Senior Services" occur or any references are made thereto in any law, rule, regulation, order, contract, document, judicial or administrative proceeding, or otherwise, the same shall be deemed to mean or refer to the "Department of Health" and the "Commissioner of Health," respectively. - c.
-The Commissioner of Health shall have the power, not inconsistent with section 13 of P.L.1947, c.177 (C.26:1A-13) or the provisions of P.L.2012, c.17 (C.26:1A-2.1 et al.), to organize the work of the Department of Health in such organizational units as the commissioner may determine to be necessary for its efficient and effective operation. - 94.
-Section 11 of P.L.1999, c.154 (C.26:1A-15.1) is amended to read as follows: - C.26:1A-15.1 Advisory board on health information electronic data interchange technology, Statewide electronic health record policy. - 11.
-The Commissioner of Health, in consultation with the Commissioner of Banking and Insurance, shall establish an advisory board to make recommendations to the commissioners on health information electronic data interchange technology policy, including a Statewide policy on electronic health records, and measures to protect the confidentiality of medical information.
-The members of the board shall include, at a minimum, representation from health insurance carriers, health care professionals and facilities, higher education, business and organized labor, health care consumers, and the commissioner of each department in the State that uses individuals' medical records or processes claims for health care services.
-The members of the board shall serve without compensation but shall be entitled to reimbursement for reasonable expenses incurred in the performance of their duties. - 95.
-Section 12 of P.L.1999, c.154 (C.26:1A-15.2) is amended to read as follows:
+Whenever the terms "Department of Health and Senior Services" and "Commissioner of Health and Senior Services" occur or any references are made thereto in any law, rule, regulation, order, contract, document, judicial or administrative proceeding, or otherwise, the same shall be deemed to mean or refer to the 1 2 "Department of Health" and the "Commissioner of Health," 3 respectively.

+c.
+The Commissioner of Health shall have the power, not inconsistent with section 13 of P.L.1947, c.177 (C.26:1A-13) or the provisions of P.L., c.
+(C.) (pending before the Legislature as this bill), to organize the work of the Department of Health in such organizational units as the commissioner may determine to be necessary for its efficient and effective operation.

+- 94. Section 11 of P.L.1999, c.154 (C.26:1A-15.1) is amended to read as follows: - 13 11.
+The Commissioner of Health [and Senior Services], in 14 consultation with the Commissioner of Banking and Insurance, 15 shall establish an advisory board to make recommendations to the 16 commissioners on health information electronic data interchange 17 technology policy, including a Statewide policy on electronic health records, and measures to protect the confidentiality of medical 18 19 The members of the board shall include, at a information.
+20 minimum, representation from health insurance carriers, health care 21 professionals and facilities, higher education, business and 22 organized labor, health care consumers, and the commissioner of 23 each department in the State that uses individuals' medical records 24 or processes claims for health care services.
+The members of the 25 board shall serve without compensation but shall be entitled to 26 reimbursement for reasonable expenses incurred in the performance 27 of their duties. - 28 (cf: P.L.2005, c.352, s.18)
-C.26:1A-15.2 Annual report to Governor, Legislature.

-- 12. The Commissioner of Health, in conjunction with the Commissioner of Banking and Insurance, shall present an annual report to the Governor and the Legislature on the development and use of health information electronic data interchange technology in New Jersey.
+- 30 95.
+Section 12 of P.L.1999, c.154 (C.26:1A-15.2) is amended to 31 read as follows: - 12.
+The Commissioner of Health [and Senior Services], in conjunction with the Commissioner of Banking and Insurance, shall present an annual report to the Governor and the Legislature on the development and use of health information electronic data interchange technology in New Jersey.
 The report shall be prepared in consultation with the advisory board established pursuant to section 11 of P.L.1999, c.154 (C.26:1A-15.1).
-The report shall include any recommendations, including proposals for regulatory and legislative changes, to promote the development and use of health information electronic data interchange technology in this State. - 96.
-Section 2 of P.L.1993, c.309 (C.26:1A-36.7) is amended to read as follows:
+The report shall include any recommendations, including proposals for regulatory and legislative changes, to promote the development and use of health information electronic data interchange technology in this State.

+- 45 96.
+Section 2 of P.L.1993, c.309 (C.26:1A-36.7) is amended to 46 read as follows: - 2.
+The Department of Health [and Senior Services], in 47 48 conjunction with the Departments of Education and Human 49 Services, shall establish a Statewide system of early intervention